Frank Pentangeli: Character overview

 Born Francesco Pentangeli in Partinico, Sicily, Pentangeli has an older brother named Vincenzo who remained in Sicily when Frank emigrated to the United States.
-Frank is a caporegime in the Corleone family, running the family's operations in New York City while Michael Corleone (Al Pacino), his brother and underboss, Fredo (John Cazale), consigliere Tom Hagen and the other two capos, Rocco Lampone (Tom Rosqui) and Al Neri (Richard Bright), are based in Nevada.
-He was a top soldier in the regime of Peter Clemenza (Richard S. Castellano), and took over the regime after Clemenza's death.
-He also moved into Vito's former estate in Long Beach, Long Island.
-His bodyguard is longtime soldier Willi Cicci.

-In The Godfather Part II, Frank Pentangeli is portrayed as having been one of godfather Vito Corleone's (Marlon Brando) most trusted associates.
-A rift grows between Pentangeli and Michael, however, that eventually results in Pentangeli betraying the family.
+In The Godfather Part II, Pentangeli is portrayed as one of godfather Vito Corleone's (Marlon Brando) most trusted associates.
+He was a top soldier in the regime of Peter Clemenza (Richard S. Castellano in the first film) for three decades, and succeeded him as caporegime after Clemenza's death.
+Frank runs the Corleone family's operations in New York City while Michael Corleone (Al Pacino), his brother and underboss, Fredo (John Cazale), consigliere Tom Hagen and the other two capos, Rocco Lampone (Tom Rosqui) and Al Neri (Richard Bright), are based in Nevada.
+His bodyguard is longtime soldier Willi Cicci (Joe Spinell).
+Shortly after Michael moved to Nevada, Pentangeli moved into Vito's former estate in Long Beach, Long Island.
+But a rift grows between Pentangeli and Michael that eventually results in Pentangeli betraying the family.

-Pentangeli's character was created in The Godfather Part II by Coppola and Puzo due to actor Richard Castellano not reprising his role as Clemenza in the sequel.
+Pentangeli's character was created in The Godfather Part II by Coppola and Puzo after Richard Castellano declined to reprise his role as Clemenza.
 The Pentangeli character took the part in the plot which was originally intended for Clemenza, whose death was to be set anti-parallel to the extended sequence in which the young Vito becomes Clemenza's partner.

-Coppola, in his director's commentary on The Godfather Part II, mentioned that the scenes depicting the Senate committee interrogation of Michael Corleone and Pentangeli are based on the Joseph Valachi federal hearings and that Pentangeli is a Valachi-like figure.
+Coppola, in his director's commentary on The Godfather Part II, says that the scenes depicting the Senate committee interrogation of Michael Corleone and Pentangeli are based on the Joseph Valachi federal hearings and that Pentangeli is a Valachi-like figure.